pinting/TalkJS-Server/README.md

 `grunt bump`: Bump the version

+## Documentation

-JSDoc is included in the source
+JSDoc is included in the source.

 ## Contributing